udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 Those are the three main ways to go, but with that said, it's the web; anything is possible, opportunities can be endless.

-###Front-End as preperation for Full-Stack
+###Front-End Web Developer Nanodegree as preperation for the Full-Stack Web Developer Nanodegree
-Most Front-End engineers know at leasta little back end

-####Full-Stack Web Developer Nanodegree prep
-FEND goes much deaper into the front-end, like preformance optimization and OO Javascript.
+Most Front-End engineers know at least a little back-end, and the reverse would hold true as well, as you need to work together to accomplish your goals.
+The Front-End Web Developer Nanodegree will prepare you well in learning the Front-End half of Full-Stack developement, so you'll be very well prepared to jump in to the Full-Stack Web Developer Nanodegree.
+Our Full-Stack offering is also much heavier on the back end of a being a full stack engineer than it is on the front end, so you will really be prepaired to get into the field as a full-stack web developer after you complete both.
+You will go much deaper into the front-end in the Front-End Web Developer Nanodegree than the Full-Stack Web Developer Nanodegree assumes your knowledge base will be before entering it, as you will going into things like preformance optimization and Object Oriented Javascript, which won't be touched on or assumed as pre-requisite knowledge at all in the Full-Stack Web Developer Nanodegree.

 ###Technical vs. Creative